“Tabloid writer Roddy Boyd takes bribes, conspires with illegal stock short sellers.”

-The BCSC continued: “The BCSC wishes to thank the Division of Enforcement of the U.S. Securities and Exchange Commission for its assistance throughout the Jon Carnes investigation.”
+The BCSC continued: “The BCSC wishes to thank the Division of Enforcement of the U.S. Securities and Exchange Commission and the FBI for its assistance throughout the Jon Carnes investigation.”

 Details of frauds committed by Carnes were exposed in an investigative article titled “Catching Fraud Jon Carnes, the Real-Life Wolf of Wall Street.”
 Evidence has surfaced that Boyd was a co-conspirator in Carnes’s frauds — Carnes has allegedly paid Boyd more than $100,000 in bribe money to write false articles that benefited Carnes’s illegal short selling schemes.

-Roddy Boyd Attacked Investigative Journalists and Tricked a Gay Man Alex Geana into Lying
+Roddy Boyd, Fraud Criminal Attacked Investigative Journalists and Tricked a Gay Man Alex Geana into Lying

-Ever since TheBlot started investigating into the corruption surrounding financial regulators and biased business reporters, stock fraudster Roddy Boyd, who happens to run in the same tight circle as some of our subjects, has been making his usual noise, trying desperately to cover his friends’ tracks.
-In order to make his stories sound credible, Roddy Boyd even went so far as to publish a so-called “personal statement” allegedly from a former independent contractor and part time photographer of TheBlot Magazine.
-In early February, Boyd published an article in which the contractor was quoted as saying he had left TheBlot because he had disagreed with the publication of investigative articles on Dune Lawrence.
-In reality, our first Dune Lawrence article was conceived well after the contractor’s departure, which had absolutely nothing to do with anything related to TheBlot’s investigations.
+In order to make his stories sound credible, Roddy Boyd fabricated and published a so-called “personal statement” allegedly from a former independent contractor and part time photographer of TheBlot Magazine – Voice for the Voiceless.
+In early February 2014, Roddy Boyd published an article in which the contractor was quoted as saying he had left TheBlot because he had disagreed with the publication of investigative articles on Dune Lawrence.
+In reality, the investigative article exposing a racist Dune Lawrence was conceived well after the contractor’s departure, which had absolutely nothing to do with anything related to investigations on Dune Lawrence.
 Both the contractor – the sensational gay man Alex Geana and the fraudster Roddy Boyd had lied to the American public.

-Little did the male or female Alex Geana know that Boyd has been on the payroll and in the same circles of the very subjects TheBlot has been investigating.
-Could Boyd have used the contractor as a scapegoat to hide his own shady dealings — the “donations” from Carnes, the short and distort schemes, the collaborations on multiple biased, false articles with Lawrence, etc?
+Little did the public know that Roddy Boyd has been on the payroll and in the same circles of the very subjects TheBlot has been investigating.
+Could Boyd have used the contractor as a scapegoat to hide Roddy Boyd’s shady dealings — the “donations” or in fact bribes from criminal Carnes, evidence shows, the short and distort schemes, the collaborations on multiple biased, false articles with Lawrence, etc?
 To use our own colleague against us seems like a desperate tactic whose only purpose is to hide Roddy Boyd’s own culpability.